-We respond to complaints about alleged breaches of planning
+We respond to reports of alleged breaches of planning control

 If you report an alleged